about the celebration

 |sponsors & partners|

 Dear Poet 2015

-A multimedia educational project that invites young people to write letters in response to poems shared by our Chancellors.
+A multimedia educational project that invited young people to write letters in response to poems shared by our Chancellors.

 Poem in Your Pocket Day

-Thousands of individuals across the U.S. will carry a poem in their pocket on April 30, 2015.
+Thousands of individuals across the U.S. carried a poem in their pocket on April 30, 2015.

 Poetry & the Creative Mind

 Our annual gala was held at Alice Tully Hall at Lincoln Center in New York City on April 15, 2015.